-If and only to the extent you elect to convert your notes in connection with a transaction described in clause (4) of the definition of fundamental change as described below under "-Repurchase at Option of Holder upon a Fundamental Change" pursuant to which 10% or more of the consideration for our Class A common stock (other than cash payments for fractional shares and cash payments made in respect of dissenters' appraisal rights) in such fundamental change transaction consists of cash or securities (or other property) that are not traded or scheduled to be traded immediately following such transaction on a U.S. national securities exchange or the Nasdaq National Market, we will increase the conversion rate by a number of additional shares as described under "- Adjustment to Conversion Rate upon Certain Fundamental Changes-General" or, in lieu thereof, we may in certain circumstances elect to adjust the conversion rate and related conversion obligation so that the notes are convertible into shares of the acquiring or surviving entity as described under "-Adjustment to Conversion Rate upon Certain Fundamental Changes-Conversion After a Public Acquirer Change of Control."
+If and only to the extent you elect to convert your notes in connection with a transaction described in clause (4) of the definition of fundamental change as described below under "-Repurchase at Option of Holder upon a Fundamental Change" pursuant to which 10% or more of the consideration for our Class A common stock (other than cash payments for fractional shares and cash payments made in respect of dissenters' appraisal rights) in such fundamental change transaction consists of cash or securities (or other property) that are not traded or scheduled to be traded immediately following such transaction on a U.S. national securities exchange or the Nasdaq National Market, we will increase the conversion rate by a number of additional shares as described under "-Adjustment to Conversion Rate upon Certain Fundamental Changes-General" or, in lieu thereof, we may in certain circumstances elect to adjust the conversion rate and related conversion obligation so that the notes are convertible into shares of the acquiring or surviving entity as described under "-Adjustment to Conversion Rate upon Certain Fundamental Changes-Conversion After a Public Acquirer Change of Control."
 We must give notice to all holders and to the trustee at least 15 trading days prior to the anticipated effective date of such a fundamental change.
 We must also give notice to all holders and to the trustee that such a fundamental change has become effective.
-Holders may surrender notes for conversion and receive the additional shares described under "-Adjustment to Conversion Rate upon Certain Fundamental Changes-General" at any time from and after the date which is 15 days prior to the anticipated effective date of such fundamental change.
-We must also give notice to all holders and to the trustee that such a fundamental change has become effective.
-Holders may surrender notes for conversion and receive the additional shares described under "-Adjustment to Conversion Rate upon Certain Fundamental Changes-General" at any time from and after th
+Holders may surrender notes for conversion and receive the additional shares described under "-Adjustment to Conversion Rate upon Certain Fundamental Changes-General" at any time from and after the date which is 15 days prior to the anticipated effective date of such fundamental change until and including the date which is 15 days after the actual effective date (or, if such transaction also results in holders having a right to require us to repurchase their notes, until the fundamental change repurchase date).